mittwald/react-async-proxy/README.md

 ghosts automatically handle async operations, caching, and loading states, making your code cleaner and more declarative.

-**🔑 Say goodbye to query key management!** Ghost Maker automatically generates and manages TanStack Query keys based on your method chains, so you can focus on your business logic instead of cache coordination.

 ## 📖 Table of Contents

 - [✨ Features](#-features)